Ovanix-Technologies/OvaTech/README.md

 otherAssets.blend - Keep audio, video, text etc. here outsideAssets.blend - Keep assets created by others here.
 This includes placeholder art.
 Make sure to paste a link to the source in a text file

+Modellers should create their own sandboxX.blend files for modeling